yousufislam191/Task-Management-System/README.md

 [Sequelize ORM](https://sequelize.org/docs/v6/getting-started/)

 <h1 align="center">Run this web application on your local server</h1>
-<p>Here is the step-by-step guideline that will help you run this project on your local server.</p>
+<p align="center">Here is the step-by-step guideline that will help you run this project on your local server.</p>

 1. **Open your terminal and clone the repository using this command**